kjhall01/PyELM-MME/README.md

 ```
 mme.read_multiple_ncdf('name_of_ncdf_dir', 'name_of_obs_file' latitude_key='latitude', longitude_key='longitude', time_key='time', obs_time_key='time', using_datetime=True, axis_order='xyt', is_forecast=False)
 ```

-#### After reading in data, MME's internal variables will have been initialized.
-Next, we can use whichever MME methodologies we want to call the construct_crossvalidated_mme_hindcasts method.

 #### Each methodology is referred to by a code (a string) and takes a different set of keyword arguments.
 Hindcasts created are stored internally.

 ## MME Methodologies